 Students prepare classical European pastry items.
 Fundamental as well as specialized technique will be practiced and reinforced through lecture, demonstration and practice.
 Students will prepare a wide variety of desserts including old world and new world examples.
-(1 lecture hour, 5 kitchen hours weekly) Prerequisites: CUL 125, CUL 215
+(1 lec, 4 lab) Prerequisites: CUL 125, CUL 215